Unstoppable Attack: Label-Only Model Inversion via Conditional Diffusion Model: ATTACK METHOD DESIGN

 \subsubsection{Selecting the top-k robust generated images}

 We calculate the representative weights for each image based on the above information, as follows:

 where the function returns 1 when its two input values are equal and 0 when they are different.
-Using the above equation, we select the corresponding to the top-$k$ largest representative weights.
+The reason why the $\delta$ function compares the predicted labels with the target labels is that the adversaries can only obtain the label information by accessing the target model $F_{W}$.
+Further, using the above equation, we select the corresponding to the top-$k$ largest representative weights.

+It’s crucial to highlight that the target model exhibits varying classification precision for different individuals, which significantly influences the generation of results and the calculation of weights .
+As depicted in Figure \ref{additional}, the individuals in (a) display increasing classification precision from top to bottom.
+To verify the classification robustness for the corresponding individuals, we also performed 100 random transformations in step 2 for the test set and calculated the average precision, which is 13.5\%, 25\%, 54\%, and 58.7\% for the four individuals on the graph, respectively.
+The increase in precision and robustness also provides the target individuals with more auxiliary data that can be used to train the attack model, as shown in the data interval on the left side of Figure \ref{additional}(a).
+Because the target model that more accurately extracts the individual's features will assign more auxiliary data that are close to the target.

+From the results in (b), it can be observed that when the target model is more accurate in classifying that target and the more data can be used for training, the higher the calculated weights are, i.e., the generated images are classified under the target class after many random transformations.
+For example, the first individual has a test set precision of 0\%, and the maximum weight calculated for the generated data according to Equation 7 is 0.3784, which means that the rest of the generated data are all below this value.
+The rest of the individuals have gradually increased weight values as the accuracy rate and robustness increase, and the gap between the maximum weight and the second largest weight is narrowed.
+This indicates that the quality of the generated data has also been improved, and this characteristic can be identified through qualitative judgment.